stellar/slingshot/musig/README.md

 ### MusigContext

-This is a private trait with three functions:
+This is a public trait with functions:
 - `commit(&self, &mut transcript)`: takes a mutable transcript, and commits the internal context to the transcript.
-- `challenge(&self, &verification_key, &mut transcript) -> Scalar`: takes a public key and mutable transcript, and returns the suitable challenge for that public key.
+- `challenge(&self, index, &mut transcript) -> Scalar`: takes the index of a public key and a mutable transcript, and returns the suitable challenge for that public key from the transcript.
 - `len(&self) -> usize`: returns the number of pubkeys associated with the context.
 - `key(&self, index: usize)`: returns the key at the index `i`.